Eugenia Charles: Early life and career

-She attended the Convent High School in Roseau, Dominica, which was then the island's only girls' secondary school, and St Joseph's Convent in Grenada.
-Afterward Charles became interested in law while working at the colonial magistrate's court.
-She worked for many years as assistant to Alastair Forbes.
+On her first day of school, she refused to sit in her assigned seat, instead sitting next to her playmate; London School of Economics librarian Sonia Gomes posits that this is characteristic of her "lifelong determination".
+She attended the Convent High School in Roseau, which was then the island's only girls' secondary school, and St Joseph's Convent in Grenada.
+Afterward Charles became interested in law while attending the colonial magistrate's court.
+She worked for many years as assistant to then-colonial magistrate Alastair Forbes.
 Charles attended the University of Toronto in Canada, receiving her LL.B. in 1947.
 She then moved to the United Kingdom to attend the London School of Economics, where she earned her LL.M. in 1949.
-She was a member of the sorority Sigma Gamma Rho.
+She was an honorary member of the sorority Sigma Gamma Rho.
 She trained as a barrister at the Inner Temple and was called to the bar in London in 1947.

 She passed the bar and returned to Dominica, where she became the island's first female lawyer.
 She established a practice specializing in property law.
 She served as President of the Dominica Bar Association during the 1970s.
 She also worked as a director of the Dominican Cooperative Bank, which had been established by her father, and instituted the country's first student loan scheme.

-Charles never married nor had children.
-In 1991, she was made a Dame Commander of the Order of the British Empire.
+She never married nor had children.